obsidian-community/obsidian-hub/00 - Contribute To The Obsidian Hub/02 Templates/T - Folder structure.md

 %% Optional: Add a screenshot
 #placeholder/screenshot
-Remove this comment once you're done or if you'll be using another approach mentioned in [[06.02 - Vault examples]]
+Remove this comment once you're done or if you'll be using another approach mentioned in [[_Vaults]]
 %%
 %% Add a description below this comment.
 It doesn't need to be long: one or two sentences should be a good start.